mdn/translated-content/files/zh-tw/web/http/authentication/index.md

 ### Authentication of cross-origin images

 A potential security hole that has recently been fixed by browsers is authentication of cross-site images.
-From [Firefox 59](/zh-TW/docs/Mozilla/Firefox/Releases/59) onwards, image resources loaded from different origins to the current document are no longer able to trigger HTTP authentication dialogs ({{bug(1423146)}}), preventing user credentials being stolen if attackers were able to embed an arbitrary image into a third-party page.
+From [Firefox 59](/zh-TW/docs/Mozilla/Firefox/Releases/59) onwards, image resources loaded from different origins to the current document are no longer able to trigger HTTP authentication dialogs ([Firefox bug 1423146](https://bugzil.la/1423146)), preventing user credentials being stolen if attackers were able to embed an arbitrary image into a third-party page.

 ### Character encoding of HTTP authentication

 Browsers use `utf-8` encoding for usernames and passwords.
-Firefox used to use `ISO-8859-1`, but changed over to `utf-8` for parity with other browsers, and to avoid potential problems as described in {{bug(1419658)}}.
+Firefox used to use `ISO-8859-1`, but changed over to `utf-8` for parity with other browsers, and to avoid potential problems as described in [Firefox bug 1419658](https://bugzil.la/1419658).

 ### `WWW-Authenticate` and `Proxy-Authenticate` headers